 Answer a few short questions to see if you may be a candidate

-WATCHMAN may be a life-changing alternative to the lifelong use of blood thinners for those who need one.
-In a one-time procedure, WATCHMAN effectively reduces the risk of stroke in people with atrial fibrillation not caused by a heart valve problem.1
+The WATCHMAN Implant may be a life-changing alternative to the lifelong use of blood thinners for those who need one.
+In a one-time procedure, the WATCHMAN Implant effectively reduces the risk of stroke in people with atrial fibrillation not caused by a heart valve problem.1

 Over 1/3 of people with AFib feel trapped between the fear of having a stroke and fear of the risks associated with blood thinners.
 In fact, more than 4 in 5 people with AFib taking a blood thinner (83%) say they would be willing to try a different treatment to help reduce their risk of stroke.2

-As a permanent implant, WATCHMAN doesn’t come with the same bleeding risks associated with the long-term use of blood thinners.3 This makes it an important option for people with a history or risk of serious bleeding on blood thinners.
+As a permanent procedure, the WATCHMAN Implant doesn’t come with the same bleeding risks associated with the long-term use of blood thinners.3 This makes it an important option for people with a history or risk of serious bleeding on blood thinners.

 If you have atrial fibrillation and you take a blood thinner to reduce your stroke risk, you’re probably aware of the bleeding risks that come with your medication.
 The longer you’re on blood thinners, the more you’re at risk for a bleeding episode.

-Hear about these real patients who had serious bleeding events while taking blood thinners.
-In the following videos, they talk about their experiences, the effects on their families, and why their cardiologists recommended WATCHMAN.
-If you, too, have a history of serious bleeding, then WATCHMAN may be right for you.
+Hear about these real people who had serious bleeding events while taking blood thinners.
+In the following videos, they talk about their experiences, the effects on their families, and why their doctors recommended the WATCHMAN Implant.
+If you, too, have a history of serious bleeding, then the WATCHMAN Implant may be right for you.